maybebyte/anthesis/fdroid.md

 - [ImagePipe](https://f-droid.org/en/packages/de.kaffeemitkoffein.imagepipe/)
   or [Scrambled
   Exif](https://f-droid.org/en/packages/com.jarsilio.android.scrambledeggsif/).
-  Both apps remove EXIF (Exchangeable Image File Format) data, metadata in photos that can reveal personal information, before you send pictures.
+  Both apps remove Exchangeable Image File Format (EXIF) data, metadata in photos that can reveal personal information, before you send pictures.
   Despite serving a similar purpose, the two apps differ in implementation and features.
 Notably, ImagePipe also reduces image size (though it keeps the original unaltered and stores the changed copy in a separate folder), which may or may not be desirable depending on your use case.
-- [KISS (Keep It Simple, Stupid) Launcher](https://f-droid.org/en/packages/fr.neamar.kiss/).
+- [Keep It Simple, Stupid (KISS) Launcher](https://f-droid.org/en/packages/fr.neamar.kiss/).
 I find that pinning a few choice apps and searching for the rest with KISS Launcher provides a more pleasant experience relative to the default